sigpwned/jsonification/README.md

 # jsonification
 Jsonification is a simple JSON library for Java.

 JSON is a simple data format.
-Working with JSON should be easy, too.
+Working with JSON should be simple, too.
 Jsonification tries to make working with JSON in Java simple and natural, no matter what your task or program architecture is.

 ## Reading JSON

 Jsonification offers three ways to parse JSON data.
-The underlying parser is the same in all cases, so they will all parse JSON exactly the same way.
+The underlying parser is the same in all cases, so they will all parse JSON in exactly the same standards-compliant way.
 The different approaches allow the user to use the code in different styles.

 ### Streaming Push